technicaldiff/SirBotAlot/README.md

 # SirBotALot
-A Discord Bot Made in python
+A Discord Bot Made in python By Technicaldiff